kant2002/EngLang/README.md

 Classes is definition for objects.

 ```
-apple is an fruit
+an apple is an fruit
 ```

 or classical shapes

 ```
-circle is a shape with
+a circle is a shape with
     a radius.

-rectangle is a shape with
+a rectangle is a shape with
     a width
     and a height.
 ```